jmmgr/jmmgr.github.io/protocols/tls.md

 You can generate your own CA. Depending of the protocol may be rejected.
 - HTTPS -> Some browsers won't allow visit the webpage.
 - OpenVPN -> We can create our own CA, for example [when we set the router to suppport OpenVPN](https://www.forshee.me/2016/03/16/ubiquiti-edgerouter-lite-setup-part-5-openvpn-setup.html).

+### SNI and domain fronting
+[Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) is an extension of TLS, on which the client can indicate the hostname he is trying to connect at the start of the handshaking TLS.
+The reason to include the hostname is when we want one IP to provide different certificates.
+In order to know which certificate need to be selected for the handshake we use the host provided in the SNI.

+Because is at the start of the Handshake this information won't be encrypted.

+This provide one advantage (one IP can host different services), but in the other hand some countries have been use this for [censoring] (https://signal.org/blog/looking-back-on-the-front/)

+One way to avoid censoring this some companies like [Signal](https://signal.org/blog/looking-back-on-the-front/) have been using [domain fronting](https://www.bamsoftware.com/papers/fronting/).
+Some server provides have the peculiarity that if you provide as a SNI hostname a webpage from their domain, thy will end up redirecting to the actual server described in the HTTP data.
+(After decrypt).
+So lets say that if you are usig GCP service, you can set your SNI hostname as ```google.com```, and the encrypt HTTP will have the info to which host to redirect.

+Unfortunately this is considered a breach in the Terms and Conditions of GCP and AWS, and asked Signal to cease using it.